Code-Institute-Submissions/Dbyu85-Indian-Beauty/README.md

 # Features Left to Implement

   - Public limit access into Gitpod Indian Beauty Repo.
-  - Access and Login into Facebook, Instagram and review (Review using Google or Facebook account).
+  - Access and Login into Facebook, Instagram and review (Review using Google or Facebook account) functionality.
-  - Map API access and Google Map search engine(on Review page).
+  - Map API access and Google Map search engine(on Review page) functionality.
-  - Choice button on all package offer.
-  - Package offert presentation button request and post.
+  - Package offert presentation button request and post functionality.

-  - Review Submit button Post.
+  - Review Submit button Post functionality.
   -

 # Technologies Used